What is Dry Needling?

 Fine (sterile / single use) needles are tapped virtually painlessly into the skin, sometimes through a plastic tube.
 The needles may be left in the muscle for a few seconds or up to 1-minute.
 After insertion the needles may be stimulated – either twisting manually or using electrical stimulation – and a feeling of heaviness, numbness or tingling may be felt in that area.

 Extensive research has shown that stimulation of very fine nerve endings provides both a local pain blocking effect and also changes in blood chemistry due to the release of pain relieving hormones from the brain.
 This reduces pain, may help improve healing, and has a local relaxation effect.

 What is Dry Needling used for?

 Dry Needing can be used for almost all muscular conditions.
 It is especially beneficial for painful musculoskeletal conditions including migraine, neck and back pain, arthritis, fibromyalgia and many other non specific pain syndromes.
 Dry Needling may be used in conjunction with other Osteopathic techniques, Remedial Massage and exercise programs.
-It can safely be used with prescribed medications.
-There are no age limits to this treatment.
+It is generally safe to use alongside prescribed medications.
+There are no age limits for this treatment.